actions/first-interaction/README.md

 - uses: actions/first-interaction@v1
   with:
     repo-token: ${{ secrets.GITHUB_TOKEN }}
-    issue-message: '# Mesage with markdown.\nThis is the message that will be displayed on users' first issue.'
+    issue-message: '# Message with markdown.\nThis is the message that will be displayed on users' first issue.'
     pr-message: 'Message that will be displayed on users' first pr.
 Look, a `code block` for markdown.'
 ```